naiqixiao/DRDB/README.md

 Please check installation instruction and detailed introductions here: https://drdb.readthedocs.io

+# Recent update
+- Organize emails with labels (in gmail).
+Whenever an email is sent out, the email will be labelled with study name.
+It would be very easy to tell which study an email belongs to.

 # Future features

 As we are moving back to in-person research, we realize the current system lacks a few key functions to reflect the complexity of our in-person studies.
 To bridge the gaps, we aim to improve the system in the following areas over the summer of 2023.